tableau/query-graphs/standalone-server/README.md

 collapse        | node collapse style: n - no/none, y - yes/some, s - streamline all secondary nodes (default)
-debug           | debug mode: any setting will enable (disabled by default) file            | name of file to display format          | format of the file: 'tableau', 'hyper', 'xml', 'json' (default: file format will be inferred) orientation     | graph orientation: top-to-bottom (default), right-to-left, bottom-to-top, left-to-right properties      | JSON object with additional properties to be displayed in the tree label
+debug           | debug mode: any setting will enable (disabled by default) file            | name of file to display format          | format of the file: 'tableau', 'hyper', 'xml', 'tql', 'postgres', 'json' (default: file format will be inferred) orientation     | graph orientation: top-to-bottom (default), right-to-left, bottom-to-top, left-to-right properties      | JSON object with additional properties to be displayed in the tree label
 ```